JAForbes/voyager/readme.md

 | isDirectory | A flag that states whether the current branch is a file or a directory

-Here is the output of voyager run on its own source code directory, ignoring git
+Here is the output of voyager run on its own source code directory, ignoring git `voyager -p -i ['git']`